Get engagement insights delivered to your inbox

 3. Peer-to-peer recognition

 Peer-to-peer recognition should be the foundation of your recognition program.
-Frequent recognition between team members is the best way to cultivate a culture of recognition.
-Peer-to-peer recognition produces a multiplier effect, inspiring even more employees to engage with and recognize others who are reinforcing your culture.
+Frequent recognition between team members is the best way to cultivate a culture of recognition and has a multiplier effect, inspiring even more employees to recognize others.
+But that’s not all.

 Ongoing peer feedback has a positive impact on an organization.
 HR professionals are more likely to rate their employee recognition program as “good” at organizations where any employee is able to nominate or recognize a peer, compared with those who had supervisors, senior-level executives, or HR give recognition.
-And Achievers’ 2020 State of Recognition Report found that programs which include recognition between team members are more effective than those that do not.
+And Achievers’ 2023 State of Recognition Report found that programs in which there was top-down recognition increased the number of peer-to-peer recognitions sent.

 4. Recognition from leadership